BartoszGrajdek/App/README.md

 ----

 # Local development
-These instrtestuctions should get you set up ready to work on New Expensify 🙌
+These instrtesttestuctions should get you set up ready to work on New Expensify 🙌

 ## Getting Started
 1. Install `nvm` then `node` & `npm`: `brew install nvm && nvm install`